alw1746/RPI-LCD-STM32/README.md

 The FTDI USB-serial adapter is only used for debug output.
   ![USB-serial adapter](/images/USBSerialAdapter.png)

-The Serial port must be redirected to Serial1 in the application
+Redirect Serial to Serial1 in the application sketches.
-sketches:

   **#define Serial Serial1**

-The STM32 is programmed by using STLink as the upload method in the Arduino IDE.
+The STM32 is programmed using a cheap ST-Link device found in ebay.

 ![ST-LINK V2](/images/stlinkv2.png)

-## Configure the Arduino IDE as:
+### Configure the Arduino IDE with STLink as the upload method.

 Board: Generic STM32F103C series
 Variant: STM32F103C8 (20k RAM.
 128k Flash)